gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ## Commit Graph <span style="color: #888;">`PRO`</span>

-The Commit Graph helps visualize your repository's commit history by displaying branches, commits, and contributors in a unified view.
-This makes it easier to understand project activity and make informed decisions quickly.
+The Commit Graph is the main view in the GitLens sidebar, providing an interactive visualization of your repository history.
+Built on a high-performance rendering engine, it shows commits, branches, and contributors in one place, helping you understand project activity and make informed decisions quickly.

 <figure>
   <img src="/wp-content/uploads/commit-graph.png" alt="Commit Graph in GitLens showing branches and commits" class="help-center-img img-bordered">